flaviavenerabile/frequency-attestation-corpus-information/index.md

 We provide three examples for FrAC data sources below:

 1. 2012 English news subcorpus of the Leipzig Corpora collection, primarily used for computational lexicography.
 For `frac:total`, see the frequency section.
-The data provider provides the total number of sentences, lemmas ("types") and words ("tokens"), as reflected by the units of the `frac:Frequency`.
+The data provider gives the total number of sentences, lemmas ("types") and words ("tokens"), as reflected by the units of the `frac:Frequency`.
 The use of additional language resource metadata, e.g., language or publication year, is highly recommended, but not formally required.

         <http://corpora.uni-leipzig.de/en/res?corpusId=eng_news_2012> a dcmitype:Collection ;
             frac:total